 Even though it is unethical and potentially illegal for the listing agent to discriminate against a rebate buyer broker’s offer, it is not unheard of for listing agents (who are in control of the flow of information) to present bids to sellers in such a way as to encourage the seller accepting another offer versus the one made by a NYC discount broker.

 While this is outright illegal if the discount broker’s bid is higher, it is much more of a gray zone when the bids are approximately equal and there are other considerations at play such as degree of financing, financial status, mortgage contingency, sale or Hubbard contingencies etc. that the traditional listing agent can use to his advantage.

 Assuming the discount broker providing the buyer agent rebate in NYC does have the best bid, the listing broker could always ask for the second and third best bid to improve their price (in effect, giving them a “last look”).

 As you can see, using a NYC discount buyer agent providing a rebate can be a real headache for home buyers who do not do it right.

+Yes.
 Another concern buyers have against using a discount broker for a buyer agent rebate in NYC is the perception that discount agents don’t have the same access to properties that a traditional agent does.

-In the recent past, many unscrupulous listing agents would try to sell their new exclusive listing to an unrepresented buyer within the first 48 hours before they’re forced to show it to other agents in their local brokerage database, and thus keeping the full 6% sales commission.
+In the recent past, many unscrupulous listing agents would try to sell their new exclusive listing to an unrepresented buyer within the first 48 hours before they were forced to show it to other agents in their local brokerage database, and thus keeping the full 6% sales commission.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.